Quote: Originally Posted by Captain Zero

 The problem of "Always On connectivity" really isn't an issue any more in most Western and Asian countries.
 Wherever mobile phone networks exist Internet access will be possible.

-I hope Windows 7 will be a success -- but I rather suspect this just might be the last "Classical" type of Stand alone OS Microsoft produces.
+I hope W7 will be a success -- but I rather suspect this just might be the last "Classical" type of Stand alone OS Microsoft produces.

 Rumours of W8 (the next OS) abound but with the "Cloud" a lot will happen over the next 18 - 24 months.